IPhone 14 Pro: Connectivity

-In addition to all the connectivity options offered on previous models, the iPhone 14 Pro and Pro Max can now utilize satellite connectivity to make calls or send texts in an emergency.
-The feature is marketed as "Emergency SOS".
+In addition to all the connectivity options offered on previous models, the iPhone 14 Pro and Pro Max can now use satellite connectivity to make calls or send texts in an emergency.
+The feature is marketed as "Emergency SOS via satellite".
 It uses the spectrum in L and S bands designated for mobile satellite services by ITU Radio Regulations.
 When an iPhone user makes an Emergency SOS via satellite request, the message is received by an orbiting satellite operated by Globalstar.
 The satellite then sends the message down to ground stations located across the globe.

-As of November 2022, Globalstar operates a constellation of 24 satellites in low-earth orbit, with plans to enhance this in the future via its partnership with Apple.
+As of November 2022, Globalstar operates a constellation of 24 satellites in low Earth orbit, with plans to enhance this in the future via its partnership with Apple.

 The service became available to the public on November 15, 2022.
 On the same day, Apple announced that it will be extended to France, Germany, Ireland, and the UK in December 2022.

+On September 12, 2023, during a launch event, Apple announced Roadside Assistance via satellite, the next feature to make use of the satellite connection capabilities of the iPhone 15 series that was just revealed, as well as the iPhone 14 series.
+Through a collaboration with AAA, it allows users to request car assistance dispatch in areas without cell service.

 Software

-Like the iPhone 14 and 14 Plus, the iPhone 14 Pro and Pro Max have iOS 16 installed.
+Like the iPhone 14 and 14 Plus, the iPhone 14 Pro and Pro Max were shipped with iOS 16.
+They also support iOS 17, iOS 18, and iOS 26, with the exception of any Apple Intelligence features added with these updates.
+The next-generation Qi2 wireless charging standard has been added to the iPhone 14 series of devices with the update to iOS 17.2.

 Detailed specs

+Reception

+The iPhone 14 Pro has received generally good reviews.
+Patrick Holland from CNET gave a generally positive review of the phone, highlighting the camera improvements as well as the functionality of the Dynamic Island, though wishing that more functionality for the feature was added.
+Holland additionally noted a bug on the new Apple Weather app that was later fixed, and how the battery was not improved from the previous year's Pro iPhones, though still deemed it Apple's best offer in iPhone technology of the year.

+Holland's opinion was echoed by Tom's Guide writer Jordan Palmer, praising the cameras especially, though noting poorer battery performance and the inconvenience of having no physical SIM card.
+Palmer still deemed the iPhone 14 Pro the best phone under $1,000.
+The lack of a SIM card slot was a concern similarly shared by IGN reviewer Kevin Lee, though Lee, like Palmer and Holland, praised the new technology as well as the lack of a price increase compared with the iPhone 13 Pro.